-2020 Portfolio Update
+2021 Portfolio Update

-For the year ended December 31, 2020, the Company generated NII from our portfolio of \$7.7 million, or approximately \$1.27 per weighted average common share.
+For the year ended December 31, 2021, the Company generated NII and realized gains from our portfolio of \$6.5 million, or approximately \$1.05 per weighted average common share.

-For the year ended December 31, 2020, the Company made 18 new CLO debt and equity investments with total purchase proceeds of approximately \$30.2 million.
-The CLO debt purchased had a weighted average yield of 8.22% at the time of purchase.
-The CLO equity securities that we purchased had a weighted average effective yield ("WAEY") of 19.64% at the time of purchase.
+For the year ended December 31, 2021, the Company made 32 new CLO debt and equity investments with total purchase proceeds of approximately \$87 million.
+The CLO debt purchased had a weighted average yield of 8.02% at the time of purchase.
+The CLO equity securities that we purchased had a weighted average effective yield ("WAEY") of 16.32% at the time of purchase.

-As of December 31, 2020, we had 47 CLO investments in our portfolio, the vast majority of which are BB-rated (or the equivalent) CLO debt.
-The WAEY on the aggregate portfolio of CLO debt and equity investments was 9.03% as of such date.
+As of December 31, 2021, we had 61 CLO investments in our portfolio, the large majority of which are BB-rated (or the equivalent) CLO debt.
+The WAEY on the aggregate portfolio of CLO debt and equity investments was 10.77%, based on amortized cost, as of such date.

-For the year ended December 31, 2020, the Company had a decrease in net assets resulting from operations of \$5.0 million, or \$0.83 per weighted average common share (inclusive of unrealized gains and losses).
-This represents a return on our common equity of approximately -2.86% for the year ended December 31, 2020.5 While returns during 2020 were hurt by a precipitous drop in Libor and our prudent de-leveraging in the first quarter, we believe the portfolio is positioned favorably for the coming year.
+For the year ended December 31, 2021, the Company had an increase in net assets resulting from operations of \$8.0 million, or \$1.29 per weighted average common share (inclusive of unrealized gains and losses).
+We believe the portfolio remains positioned favorably for 2022.
+With the prospects of multiple interest rate increases this year, we believe our portfolio of floating rate investments has the potential to perform very well.

-Our Adviser continues to evaluate attractive investment opportunities on our behalf both in the primary and secondary markets.
-Maintaining exposure to varied CLO vintage periods remains a very important part of our investment approach.
+Our Adviser continues to evaluate investment opportunities on our behalf both in the primary and secondary markets.
+Maintaining exposure to varied CLO vintage periods remains an important part of our investment approach.

-Included within the enclosed report, you will find detailed portfolio information, including certain look-through information related to the underlying collateral characteristics of the investments that we held as of December 31, 2020.
+Included within the enclosed report, you will find detailed portfolio information, including certain look-through information related to the underlying collateral characteristics of the investments that we held as of December 31, 2021.